aj-foster/JessicaLuck2014/Readme.md

 ### Overview

 **Introduction**: This is a website that was created by AJ Foster for one of the 2014 UCF SGA Presidential candidates.
 Because previous campaign websites are often used as starting points for each year's campaign, I elected to make this site's code public in the spirit of the web community.
+Most of the files in this project have been lightly commented.

 **License**: You are free to look through the code (obviously, since it is posted here) and use it as a reference.
 You may not use the site's code in its entirety.
 It would be extremely nice to leave a comment in your site's header lending credit if this repository was helpful.